Our Disclosure

 6. Money Market Mutual Funds

-Many investors get mutual funds and ETFs mixed up with one another.
+Many investors confuse mutual funds and ETFs.
 ETFs trade on major exchanges like stocks, while mutual funds are offered by companies or banks.

 Mutual funds are more actively managed and tend to come with higher fees.
 Money market mutual funds invest in short-term, highly liquid instruments like cash and treasury bonds.

-The risk with money market mutual funds is low, and the returns are also lower than other short-term investments in Canada.
+Money market mutual funds have low risk and lower returns than other short-term investments in Canada.

-These funds are highly liquid, which is an advantage over the likes of a GIC, but of course, the yield is lower.
-Check with your brokerage as to which money market mutual funds it offers.
+These funds are highly liquid, which is an advantage over a GIC, but of course, the yield is lower.
+Check with your brokerage to see which money market mutual funds it offers.

 7. Peer to Peer Lending